mongock/flamingock-docs/site/v1/contributing/contributing.md

 ## Code contribution 💥

-This type of contribution consists in actually getting involved in the Mongock's development.
+This type of contribution consists in actually getting involved in the Flamingock's development.
 It's performed by raising a pull request for a given issue.

 ### Implementing a new driver